infor-design/enterprise-wc/src/components/ids-layout-grid/README.md

 - A Layout Grid set to auto will flow automatically with the screen size.
 - As of now, Layout GrIds with column and row settings will flow as normal until the medium breakpoint (840px).
 Then they will switch to auto-fit and

-## Converting from Previous Versions
+## Converting from Previous Versions (Breaking Changes)

+**3.x to 4.x**

+- New concept in 4.x

+**4.x to 5.x**

-The Layout grid replaces the former grid entirely.
+- The Layout grid replaces the former grid entirely.
 Apply the new markup.

-## Test Plan

-1. Accessibility - Axe
-1. Visual Regression Test
-1. Repeat Tests in All Supported Browsers
-1. Some of these as test cases from the [WC gold standard](https://github.com/webcomponents/gold-standard/wiki#api)
-1. Can be consumed in NG/Vue/React (pull it in standalone/built see it works standalone)
+- Using a 8pt style grid https://builttoadapt.io/intro-to-the-8-point-grid-system-d2573cde8632
+- Markup has changed to a custom element `<ids-layout-grid></ids-layout-grid>` (see examples above)
+- Can now be imported as a single JS file and used with encapsulated styles

 ## Regional Considerations